magnusgoeppel/Stock-HashTable-Management-System/README.md

 # Stock HashTable Management System

-## Beschreibung
+## Description

-Dieses Programm bietet ein einfaches, aber effektives System zur Verwaltung von Aktieninformationen mit einer Hashtabelle.
-Es ermöglicht Benutzern, Aktiendaten zu speichern, zu suchen, zu löschen und Kursdaten aus CSV-Dateien zu importieren.
-Zusätzlich unterstützt das Programm das Plotten der Schlusskurse von Aktien für die letzten 30 Tage in einem ASCII-Diagramm und ermöglicht die Speicherung bzw. das Laden der Hashtabelle in bzw. aus einer Datei.
+This program provides a simple yet effective system for managing stock information using a hash table.
+It allows users to store, search, delete stock data, and import price data from CSV files.
+Additionally, the program supports plotting the closing prices of stocks for the last 30 days in an ASCII chart and allows saving and loading the hash table to and from a file.

 ## Features

-- **Hashing-Verfahren:** Unterstützt drei verschiedene Sondierungsmethoden für die Hashtabelle: quadratische Sondierung, lineare Sondierung und Double Hashing.
+- **Hashing Methods:** Supports three different probing methods for the hash table: quadratic probing, linear probing, and double hashing.
-- **CRUD-Operationen:** Ermöglicht das Hinzufügen, Löschen und Suchen von Aktien in der Hashtabelle.
+- **CRUD Operations:** Allows adding, deleting, and searching for stocks in the hash table.
-- **Importieren von Kursdaten:** Unterstützt das Importieren von Aktienkursdaten aus CSV-Dateien.
+- **Importing Price Data:** Supports importing stock price data from CSV files.
-- **Datenvisualisierung:** Zeigt die Schlusskurse einer Aktie der letzten 30 Tage in einem ASCII-Diagramm an.
+- **Data Visualization:** Displays the closing prices of a stock for the last 30 days in an ASCII chart.
-- **Persistenz:** Ermöglicht das Speichern der Hashtabelle in einer Datei und das Laden aus einer Datei.
+- **Persistence:** Enables saving the hash table to a file and loading it from a file.

-## Anleitung
+## Instructions

-### Voraussetzungen
+### Requirements

-- Python 3.4 oder höher
+- Python 3.4 or higher
-- Bibliotheken:  `csv`, `pckile`, `collections.namedtuple`, `assciichart`
+- Libraries: `csv`, `pickle`, `collections.namedtuple`, `asciichart`

-### Verwendung
+### Usage
-1. Starten Sie das Programm.
+1. Start the program.
-2. Wählen Sie ein Hashing-Verfahren aus den vorgegebenen Optionen.
+2. Choose a hashing method from the provided options.
-3. Verwenden Sie die folgenden Befehle für verschiedene Operationen:
+3. Use the following commands for various operations:
-   - ADD: Fügt eine neue Aktie hinzu.
+   - ADD: Adds a new stock.
-   - DEL: Löscht eine vorhandene Aktie.
+   - DEL: Deletes an existing stock.
-   - IMPORT: Importiert Kursdaten für eine Aktie aus einer CSV-Datei.
+   - IMPORT: Imports price data for a stock from a CSV file.
-   - SEARCH: Sucht nach einer Aktie und zeigt die neuesten Kursdaten, falls vorhanden.
+   - SEARCH: Searches for a stock and displays the latest price data, if available.
-   - PLOT: Zeigt die Schlusskurse der letzten 30 Tage für eine Aktie im ASCII-Format.
+   - PLOT: Displays the closing prices of the last 30 days for a stock in ASCII format.
-   - SAVE <filename>: Speichert die aktuelle Hashtabelle in einer Datei.
+   - SAVE <filename>: Saves the current hash table to a file.
-   - LOAD <filename>: Lädt eine Hashtabelle aus einer Datei.
+   - LOAD <filename>: Loads a hash table from a file.
-   - QUIT: Beendet das Programm.
+   - QUIT: Exits the program.